MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1915-Occupational-Safety-Health-Standards-Shipyard-Employment/subpart-Z-Toxic-Hazardous-Substances/section-1915.1024.md

 DANGERREGULATED AREABERYLLIUMMAY CAUSE CANCERCAUSES DAMAGE TO LUNGSAUTHORIZED PERSONNEL ONLYWEAR RESPIRATORY PROTECTION AND PERSONAL PROTECTIVE CLOTHING AND EQUIPMENT IN THIS AREA

-(3) *Employee information and training.* (i) For each employee who has, or can reasonably be expected to have, airborne exposure to beryllium;
+(3) *Employee information and training.* (i) For each employee who has, or can reasonably be expected to have, airborne exposure to beryllium:

 (A) The employer must provide information and training in accordance with the HCS (29 CFR 1910.1200(h));